webzf/ztronics/_posts/2026-08-19-bma400-esp32-tutorial-wiring-code-arduino-guide.md

 **GND → GND**

-**VCC → 3.3V**
+**VCC/VDD → 3.3V**

-If your ESP32 board uses different I2C pins, the Arduino `Wire` interface can be configured accordingly.
+However, breakout boards can differ in their power circuitry and pin naming.

+Always check the documentation for the exact BMA400 module you are using.

+If the breakout exposes both **VDD** and **VDDIO**, follow the breakout manufacturer's wiring instructions rather than assuming that both pins can be connected identically.

 ## Installing the BMA400 Arduino Library

 The easiest way to use the BMA400 with Arduino is the **SparkFun BMA400 Arduino Library**.

-The library provides an Arduino-friendly interface for the BMA400 and is based on Bosch's BMA400 Sensor API.
+The library provides an Arduino-friendly interface to the BMA400 and implements Bosch's BMA400 API.

 ### Arduino IDE